 The church is currently closed due to the covid-19 pandemic.
 We can only hope that rehearsals will be able to restart there again some time in 2021.

-In the meantime we hope you are all keeping safe (and reasonably sane!) and we wish you all a very Happy Christmas.
+In the meantime we hope you are all keeping safe (and reasonably sane!).

 Remember if your details need updating, please use the contact form.